markusressel/esphome-deployment/README.md

 > [!WARNING]
 > **Privacy note:** Logs may contain IPs, device identifiers or other runtime information.
 Treat them as potentially sensitive when sharing.

+# Contributing

+Contributions to esphome-deployment are very welcome!
+If you have an idea for a new feature, found a bug or want to help out with documentation, please open an issue or submit a pull request.

+# License

+esphome-deployment is licensed under the [AGPLv3 License](LICENSE).
+By using or contributing to this project, you agree to comply with the terms of this license.
+Please review the
+LICENSE file for more details.